QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 ## The "stmt-extend" Metadata

 Template inheritance is flagged by declaring the metadata object called "stmt-extend".

-If the template is inherited by a node in the data tree, the metadata object is added to that specific node.
-A instance node inherits at most one configuration template.
+If the template is inherited by a top-level node in the data tree, the metadata object is added to that specific node.
+Server MUST igore any metadata objects added to the node that is not a top-level node.

-If the template is inherited by another template, the metadata object is added to the "/ietf-template:templates/ietf-template:template" instance node that specifies the template contents.
+If the template is inherited by other templates, the metadata object is added to the top-level node of the template contents.
-Similarly, a template inherits at most one configuration template.

 The "stmt-extend" metadata MUST have only one value to specify the parent template identifier that is inherited.
 The encoding of "stmt-extend" metadata object follows the way defined